Educational developer tools & learning resources for software development & cybersecurity students — Learn more about our mission

 }

-Even if ProGuard renamed this to a.b() and encoded the string, a Frida script can hook that method at runtime and force it to always return true:
+Even if ProGuard renamed this to a.b.c.a() and encoded the "PREMIUM" string — even if the check involves multiple verification steps — a Frida script can hook the method and force it to always return true:

 Java.perform(function() {